SHORT WORKSHOPS

 Comedic Puppetry

 Participants bring 3 to 6 minutes long comedic puppet shows that are in the early stages of development.
 At first, we all work together evaluating the potential direction and voice of the pieces.
-Then individuals go off and work alone and in pairs, helping each other bring shape to their work.
+Then individuals go off and work alone or in pairs, helping each other bring shape to their work.
 Zaloom goes from show to show, giving input, encouraging improvisation, and creating a frame for the pieces.
-This workshop will end in a public performance and post show analysis.
+This workshop will end in a performance and post show analysis.

 DURATION: from two hours to three weeks.
 Most classes can accommodate up to 25 people, can be held almost anywhere, and have minimal technical needs.